IF YOU ARE LOOKING AT THE BLOG ON A PHONE PLEASE CHANGE TO WEB VIEW AT BOTTOM OF PAGE AS IT WILL LOOK BETTER, THANKS MICK.

 Orange-spotted Emerald (Oxygastra curtisii).

 In second and I can not believe it's only in second came the amazing Splendid Cruiser (Macromia splendens) which lead Steve Jones and I a merry dance back in May.
-A super rare species which we were lucky enought to get some shots of after a lot of hard work.
+A super rare species which we were lucky enough to get some shots of after a lot of hard work.

 Splendid Cruiser (Macromia splendens).